mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 On the other hand, my reflections support a proposition that there is utility for facilitators to be aware of the level of abstraction both that present in different elements of project learning design and that of the concepts that learners are working with.
 Different purposes and contexts of learning may require different interpretations, for example greater awareness of abstract concepts for reasons of assessment.
 According to [@barendregt_intermediate-level_2018], in their identification of design patterns as intermediate level construct, identifying a suitable the level of abstraction is recommended to best support the goals of learners FIND REASON.
 Waite and colleagues [@waite_abstraction_2018-1], also identify the intermediate design level of the LOA model as that suitable for supporting grounded abstraction in learner coding.
 In computing eduction pattern based instruction has benefits of making complex problems more modular and concrete [@muller_almost_2004-1; @waite_teaching_2021].
 The evidence and examples surfaced in this paragraph support a view of GDPs, as an productive intermediate-level framework and contributes a series of grounded pedagogical instances via examples.
 It also proposes GDPs as potentially more productive and accessible framework in terms of pedagogical uses than that of computational thinking when making games.

 ## Observations on emerging idioculture and the role of playtesting in particular

 <!-- HOW MUCH OF THIS COULD LIVE IN CHAPTER 7 AS A AGENCY / PLAYTESTING SECTION? -->

 HOW TO KEEP THE MOST VALUABLE PART OF THIS SECTION - IMPLICATIONS FOR AGENCY AND FOR IDENTITY - AND INCLUSION / PARTICIPATION

 The previous chapters have explored both designed and fortuitous changes to the learning design that become adopted by the community (HOW AND WHERE EXACTLY).

-I propose that the role of playtesting and period of activity given over to playtesting is crucial to the development of both planned an emergent activity.
+I propose that the evolving idioculture, playtesting in particular, has been crucial to the development of this design.
+The learning design sprang from emergent activities.
+As such, the nature and process of this community evolution merits exploration.

-WHY IS THIS IMPORTANT TO THESIS?
+### On playtesting behaviours and interaction with GDP findings

 As explored in the literature review, playtesting is a process common to game making which corresponds to the evaluation phase of design thinking cycles and the process of user testing in HCI [@fullerton_game_2018]